The History of The Sacajawea

 She is 127' long and weighs in at 400 tons of riveted high-iron steel.

 Originally diesel-electric, she was repowered in the 70's with a 750 hp Caterpillar diesel engine.

 She has 4 generators, a dive compressor, a desalinator, crane and helipad!

 In late 2018, Fathom Ventures, LLC purchased her and began to transform the Sacajawea back into the beauty she is now, much resembling her 1936 look.

 We renamed her Sacajawea because we wanted to honor a strong and adventurous female from a time period before the boat's construction and with a tie to the Northwest.
 Sacajawea was a guide for the Lewis and Clark expedition and definitely represents strength and courage.

 We are proud to offer the ship for events and experiences that will bring joy, support our community and celebrate her history.
 This is a labor of complete love for us.
 We hope to share her with you!

-The Sacajawea is currently berthed in Richmond California and is available for private charters in the Bay Area.
+The Sacajawea is currently berthed in Richmond California and is available for private charters for up to 12 guests.